-Even though there is no generally acknowledged empirical evidence for their existence, there are strong theoretical reasons to believe that they do exist, and they are predicted by many theories including grand unified theories and superstring theory.
+Even though there is no generally acknowledged empirical evidence for the MMs existence, there are strong theoretical reasons to believe that they do exist, and they are predicted by many theories including GUTs and superstring theory.

-The laws of electrodynamics guarantee the stability of the lightest magnetic monopole and since magnetic monopoles strongly interact with the electromagnetic field they are easily detected experimentally.
-The scattering processes of magnetic monopoles with electrically charged fermions are even at low energies \cite{MMscatter1,MMscatter2} dependent on their microscopic properties even at low energies.
+The laws of electrodynamics guarantee the stability of the lightest magnetic monopole and since MMs strongly interact with the electromagnetic field they are easily detected experimentally.
+The scattering processes of magnetic monopoles with electrically charged fermions are even at low energies \cite{MMscatter1,MMscatter2} dependent on their microscopic properties.
 They therefore provide a unique window on BSM physics at high energies.
 In particular they would elucidate some of the most fundamental aspects of electrodynamics, for example its relation to other elementary particle interactions.

-\subsection{MoEDAL LHC Run-2 Results - $p-p$ Collisions}
+\subsection{MoEDAL LHC Run-2 Results - $pp$ Collisions}

 To date, we have already placed the world's best limits on singly and multiply charged monopole production, using detector technology that is \emph{directly sensitive} to the magnetic charge of the monopole.
 Importantly, MoEDAL has extended the search to include spin-1 monopoles and monopole production via photon-fusion, for the first time at the LHC.
-The results of the ATLAS and MoEDAL searches for the monopole are given in detail in the following references, \cite{moedal1, moedal2, moedal3, moedal4}.
+The results of the ATLAS and MoEDAL searches for the monopole are given in detail in Refs.\ \cite{moedal1, moedal2, moedal3, moedal4}.
 A summary plot showing the limits placed by LHC experiments in the search for MM production via Drell-Yan (DY) pair production, is given in Figure~\ref{fig:moedal-limits}.
-The plot includes the limits MoEDAL expects to be able to place on MMs using the expected 30 fb$^{-1}$ of Run-3 p-p data.
+The plot includes the limits MoEDAL expects to be able to place on MMs using the expected 30~fb$^{-1}$ of Run-3 $pp$ data.
 The mass limits obtained from MM searches obtained utilizing photon production compared to DY pair production are given in Figure~\ref{fig:photon-fusion-limits}.
-As can be seen the photon-fusion production process has a much higher cross-section than DY at LHC (E$_{CM}$) energies.
-All MoEDAL results are for spin-0, spin1/2 and spin-1 monopoles.
+As can be seen the photon-fusion production process has a much higher cross-section than DY at LHC energies~\cite{Baines:2018ltl}.
+All MoEDAL results are for spin-0, spin-1/2 and spin-1 monopoles.
 Overall, currently MoEDAL's mass limits on MMs are currently the strongest in the world for all spin-types.